 In Melee, the end of the Pit trophy's description asks, "Will Pit ever fight again?"
 A couple years later, and Pit is announced for Brawl and gets his own game for the Nintendo 3DS.

 Two fan videos on Newgrounds are called "Smash Bros.
 X" (which became the Japanese name for SSBB), and "Smash Bros.
 Brawl", which were made years ago before the ACTUAL Brawl was made.
+On top of that, in the former video, Mario fights Sonic.

 In the fan game Super Smash Flash, the game featured Mega Man among the selection in its roster.
 Super Smash Flash 2, also features Mega Man with a remarkably similar playstyle.
 Seven years later, the fourth Smash game followed suit.
 The developers have noted the similarities.